 For the second analysis, we used a landslide inventory prepared, by one of the authors, during a field-work campaign carried out in the period from June to August 2016 in Gipuzkoa Province (Spain) (Bornaetxea et al., 2018).
 We decided to run an extra experiment with this data set because we sought confirmation of the relevant role played by EV in influencing the spatial distribution of landslides in the inventories.
 In fact, since in Gipuzkoa information on the detailed road route followed by the surveyor was available, we expected the distribution of landslides to be even more influenced by visibility than in Darjeeling, where, due to the absence of specific information, the simulation of visibility was done using the entire road network.
-Thise additional inventory includes 542 shallow landslides and .
-The roads followed during the survey are known.
-This inventory is referred to as Gipuzkoa inventory.
+This additional inventory includes 542 shallow landslides and is referred to as Gipuzkoa inventory.
 We applied the approach explained in section 3, but using a 5x5 meters resolution DTM and a distance of 200 meters between observation points (Fig. A2 in the supplementary material shows the EV map obtained from the visibility analysis in Gipuzkoa).